 Once you've struggled with something on your own and you're still getting nowhere, ask for help!

-Email and visit me, go to the helpdesk, and, yes, ask your fellow students!
+Email and zoom me, go to the helpdesk, and, yes, ask your fellow students!
 They can't show

 you code, but they can sure explain things and write out examples.